 We work closely with leading U.S. cities to speed the installation of these lanes around the country.
 In the first two years of the project (2012 and 2013), we worked with Austin, TX, Chicago, IL, Memphis, IL, Portland, OR, San Francisco, CA and Washington, DC.
 In March of 2014, we selected six new cities: Atlanta, GA, Boston, MA, Denver, CO, Indianapolis, IN, Pittsburgh, PA and Seattle, WA.
 The Project kicked off the collaboration with these six new cities with a gathering and press conference in Indianapolis in late April.

 Protected bike lanes are part of a connected system for biking around town, which is an essential ingredient of a great place to live and work.
 They are a simple tool to transform city streets into places where more people feel comfortable riding a bike, making it easier to get around, save money, and live an active life.

 While protected bike lanes have worked well in places like Denmark and the Netherlands for many decades, they have only recently arrived on U.S. shores.
-Between 1874 and 2011, only 80 of these facilities were built nationwide.
-This number nearly doubled to 142 protected bike lanes witin the first two years of the Green Lane Project, and it is expected to continue to grow dramatically.
+Between 1874 and 2011, only 76 of these facilities were built nationwide.
+This number nearly doubled to 138 protected bike lanes witin the first two years of the Green Lane Project.
+The predicted count by the end of 2014 is 201, and the number is expected to continue to grow dramatically.